-- FTC

 - New Chair Lina Kahn

 - Negative Option Marketing Enforcement Policy

 - FTC Safeguards Rule

-- Resurrection of its Penalty Offense Authority (Education/Student Loans, Endorsements and Testimonials)
+- Resurrection of its Penalty Offense Authority

+(Education/Student Loans, Endorsements and Testimonials)

 - A focus on growing role of private equity and other investors

 - Confluence of Consumer Protection and Antitrust

 - State AGs

 - Debt collection practices

 - Installment lending

 - Buy Now/ Pay Later and Lease-to-Own

 - Privacy and Data Security

 - CA Department of Financial Innovation and Protection: UDAAP authority, active investigations, and more

 - NY Department of Financial Services

-UNITED STATES OF AMERICA Federal Trade Commission
+UNITED STATES OF AMERICA

+1010 Federal Trade Commission WASHINGTON, D.C.
+20580

+The second

-Office of the Cha
+Office of the O

 September 22, 2021

-MEMORANDUM
+MEMORANI DUM

 FROM: Chair Lina M. Khan

-ΓO: Commission Staff and Commissioner
+TO: Commission Staff and Commissioners

 SUBJECT: Vision and Priorities for the FTC

-Thank you for the grace and patience you've displayed the last few months as my team and I have gotten up to speed on the agency's work and processes.
-Navigating a leadership transition during a pandenic has posed a host of challenges, and I am so grateful for the warm welcome and support from across the Commission.
-The past I8 months have involved significant hardship and loss for many of us, and I want to thank everyone for their hard work and dedication during these difficult times.
+up to speed on posed a host of Commission.
+7 the grace and patience you've displayed the last few months as my team and I have gotten the agency's work and processes.
+Navigating a leadenship transition during a pandemic has Challenges, and Lans og antektif for have mar welcome and support from across the The part I K months have moviered significant handship and loss for many of us, and I want one for their hard work and decisited not during these difficult times.

-It's been great to meet and speak with many of you as I've dug deeper into the agency's workload.
-Reviewing the breadth of our work has underscored the enormity of the job Congress has given us and the critical role the Commission must play in policing unlawful conduct across markets.
-Using our full set of tools and authorities-including rulemaking and research in addition to adjudication-will be critical, susceially nost-MG.
+Reviewing the critical role the to meet and speak with many of you as 1 ve dug deeper into the agency" worklend. breacht of ear work has underscored the enormity of the job Congress has given was not the commission must play in policing unlawful conduct across markets.
+Using our full set of minis-including rulemaking and research in addition to adjudication-will be critical, sAMG .

-Over its 107 years, the Commission has navigated various periods of change and transformation.
-At its beta gency has focused on tacking urgent problems, learning from new evidence, and course-correcting where needed.
-American consumers, workers, and honest businesses depend on the Commission to champion a fair and thriving concompt for all, and I am confident that we can delive.
+the agency has where needed ans, the Commission has navigated various periods of change and transformation.
+At its best, focused on tackling urgent problems, learning from new evidence, and course-correcting American consumers, workers, and honest businesses depend on the Commission to ir and thriving economy for all, and I am confident that we can deliver.

-Succeeding will require us to adjust our approach based on what we learn and to focus on key strategic priorities and operational objectives.
-I have offered below some thoughts on each of these prongs, and I look forward to rengating with you further as we dive into this work.
-I respect deeply the expertise and talent within the agency and fully recognize that the work ahead will require collective learning and engagements as we chart a nath forward.
+priorities and o look forward t talent within t ill require us to adjust our approach based on what we learn and to focus on key strategic operational objectives.
+I have offered below some thoughts on each of these prongs, and I on engaing with your further as we derive into this work.
+I respect deeply the expertise and the agency and fully recognize that the work ahead will require collective learning and we chart a path forward.

-Strategic Approach
+Strategic Appr roach

-There are a few key principles that should animate the agency's approach across its work
+w key principles that should animate the agency's approach across its work.

-First, we need to take a holistic approach to identifying harms, recognizing that antitrust and consume protection violations harm workers and independent businesses as well as consumers.
+First, we need to take a holistic approach to identifying harms, recognizing that antitrust and consumer ations harm workers and independent businesses as well as consumers.
 Focusing on power

+ONSUMER PRO DTECT ION

+Consumer

+Protection

+Straight Ahead

+AAG Co D 1 1

+ons umer Protection

+all Conf

+all Conf ere